It sounds far and exotic, but exactly where is Sumatra?

 - Sumatra is one of only two places in the world to see wild orangutans (Borneo is the other).

 - The fertile volcanic soil in Sumatra grows some of the best coffee in the world.
 One of the most expensive varieties, kopi luwak, is "processed'" by feeding coffee cherries to civets — weasel-like animals — in Sumatra.
-Today, there are lots of knockoffs, but the original kopi luwak came from Sumatra.
+Today, there are a lot of knockoffs meant to relieve tourists of money, but the original kopi luwak came from Sumatra.

-- The Batak, a term given collectively to the Karo and other indigenous tribes in Sumatra, once practiced headhunting and ritual cannibalism.
+- The Batak, a term applied collectively to the Karo and other indigenous tribes in Sumatra, once practiced headhunting and ritual cannibalism.
 Marco Polo passed on second-hand accounts of cannibalism in 1292 despite not witnessing it himself.
-The practice was rare after the 19th century.
+The practice was rare after the 19th century, however, human sacrifice altars made of stone can be found in Pulau Samosir.

 - Lake Toba, the largest volcanic lake in the world, was formed during a cataclysmic explosion.
-The event actually altered temperatures across the planet.
+The event actually altered temperatures across the planet and is thought to have killed much of the existing global population.
 The resulting crater is 62 miles long, 18 miles wide, and 1,600 feet deep in some places!
 The water stays a comfortable temperature thanks to geothermal activity.
-Volcanic pressure has even forced a new island, Pulau Samosir, to form inside of the lake.
+Fire literally meets water in the extreme depths!
+Volcanic pressure has forced a new island, Pulau Samosir, to form inside of the lake.
 Lake Toba is a favorite of budget travelers.

 Getting to Sumatra

-For travelers wanting to explore West Sumatra, Padang (airport code: PDG) is the best entry point.
+For travelers wanting to explore West Sumatra, the city of Padang (airport code: PDG) is the best entry point.
 From there, many people head a few hours north and use the smaller town of Bukittinggi as a base for exploring the region.
-Experienced surfers head west to the Mentawai Islands just off the coast.
+Experienced surfers often head west to the Mentawai Islands just off the coast.

-Sumatra is big, very big.
-The rough roads and wild driving practices can be very trying for travelers.
-Think carefully before opting for the 20-hour bus between North Sumatra and West Sumatra rather than taking a cheap flight.
-Also, plan plenty of extra time — both for rest and buffer days — if you intend to explore more than one region of Sumatra on a trip.
+Plan plenty of extra time — both for rest and buffer days when things go wrong — if you intend to explore more than one region of Sumatra on a trip.

 Adventurous Destinations in Sumatra

-- Lake Toba: Pulau Samosir, an island, has risen up in the middle of the world's largest volcanic lake.
-The lake is great for relaxing, adventure activities, and for learning about the Batak culture found there.
-Tuk-tuk is the name of the tourist town on Pulau Samosir.
+- Lake Toba: The lake is great for relaxing, adventure activities, and for learning about the Batak culture found there.
+Tuk-tuk is the name of the tourist town on Pulau Samosir, the island in the lake.

 - Gunung Sibayak: Using the town of Berastagi as a base, adventurers can climb inside the crater of Gunung Sibayak, Sumatra's easiest volcano to tackle.
 But don't be fooled: Gunung Sibayak is still tough.
 The high-pressure gases being vented and boiling streams along the way are a constant reminder that the volcano is still active!

-- Gunung Marapi: West Sumatra's big active volcano can be climbed in about 10 hours return, but it's hard work!
+- Gunung Marapi: West Sumatra's big active volcano can be climbed in about 10 hours, but it's hard work!
+Dangerous scree near the top needs to be scrambled before reaching the mud-plugged caldera.

 - Gunung Kerinci: Located between West Sumatra and South Sumatra, Mount Kerinci is the highest volcano in Indonesia.
-You'll need lots of stamina and a guide to tackle this one.
+You'll need lots of stamina and a guide to tackle this one; an overnight is required, and the trail is difficult to follow.

-- Lake Maninjau: If climbing volcanoes is too much or you just need a break, the massive Lake Maninjau in West Sumatra is a quiet place to relax and enjoy fish.
+- Lake Maninjau: If climbing volcanoes is too much, or you just need a break, the massive Lake Maninjau in West Sumatra is a quiet place to relax and fish.

 The Palm Oil Problem in Sumatra

 Look out the window during your approach to land in Sumatra.
-You'll see manicured palm plantations that sprawl for miles in every direction.
+You'll see manicured palm plantations that reach like a green sea for miles in every direction.
 They may look nicer than urban sprawl, but they do pose a serious ecological problem.

 Sumatra and Borneo account for more than half of all palm oil produced in the world.
-The two islands suffer from the worst deforestation on earth — even worse than the often publicized plight of the Amazon.
-What's worse, slash-and-burn agricultural techniques are so large scale in Sumatra, they make a sizable addition to the annual greenhouse gas released for the planet.
+The two islands also suffer from the worst deforestation on earth — even worse than the often-publicized plight of the Amazon.
+In addition, slash-and-burn agricultural fires are so large scale in Sumatra, they make a sizable addition to the annual greenhouse gas released for the planet.
 The seasonal smoke then drifts over to choke up Kuala Lumpur and Singapore, causing health and economical strains.
+Sometimes the airports even have to be shut down for low visibility!

-Although sustainable palm oil is a good thing, most is produced nefariously unless it can be certified otherwise.
-Avoiding products that use cheap palm oil may be the only hope for Sumatra.
+Although sustainable palm oil is a good thing, most is produced in the easiest way unless it can be certified otherwise.
+Avoiding products that use unsustainable palm oil may be the only hope for Sumatra.

 Palm oil isn't just for cooking; it's used to make SLS (sodium laureth sulfate) and derivatives that help soaps, shampoos, toothpastes, and a variety of products to lather.
+It's often the primary ingredient for cooking oils that simply label themselves as "vegetable oil."
 Palm oil is also used as a biofuel to supplement petrol, despite high inefficiency.